codemonkey1972/starfinder-roll20-conditions/README.md

 # starfinder-roll20-conditions

-A Roll20 script for Starfinder (though it can work with any game having conditions with a little customization).
+A Roll20 script for Starfinder (though it can work with any game having conditions with a little customization) to track conditions for characters represented by tokens.

 =================================